 Loan Pre-Approval: One of the most important things to do when you are thinking of purchasing a home is to get pre-approved for a mortgage.
 A broker will look over your finances and figure the amount of mortgage you can afford.
 It will help in your home search as you know what price range to keep your search in, you will be able to get the best financing possible with time to research, and make a strong offer when you find the right home.
 They will also go over your financing options and what expenses will be incurred on closing day so there are no surprises.

-Property Transfer Tax: Property transfer tax is payable upon completion in the amount of 1% on the first $200,000 of the purchase price, and 2% on the balance of the purchase price.
-On February 18th the Property Transfer Tax (PTT) exemption threshold was increased from $425,000 to $475,000 for first time buyers.
-A partial exemption also applies to properties under $500,000, up from a previous $450,000.
+Property Transfer Tax: Property transfer tax is payable upon completion in the amount of 1% on the first $200,000 of the purchase price, 2% up to $2,000,000, and 3% on any portion of the purchase price over $2,000,0000.
+First time home buyers are provided a Property Transfer Tax (PTT) exemption for any purchase under $500,000, and a partial exemption applies to properties under $525,000.
 The Property Transfer Tax is in addition to your down payment and can not be added into your mortgage.
-With the rise in the PTT exemption threshold first time home buyers can save up to $7,500.

 Depreciation Reports: Depreciation reports are now mandatory for all strata complexes made up of 5 or more strata units, unless turned down by a ¾ vote.
 These are very important to lenders, insurers, and you as the buyer looking for your new home.
 They provide a detailed analysis of the common property assets over the next 30 years and provide 3 funding models to account for upcoming maintenance.
 For example, the deprecation report may provide that the roof is 25 years old and needs to be replaced in 5 years, the funding models will analyze how to obtain the money in that time frame, and avoid a large special assessment when the work is done.